2-bee/2-bee.github.io/_features/03-predictions.md

 <img src="../plots/beehives_arima.png" alt="Arima Prediction" title="Beehives Future Prediction&quot; " style="border-radius:0" />

-This is giving us a positive outlook for the future of bees. :honeybee:
+This is giving us a positive outlook for the future of bees.